Circuit Knitting Faces Exponential Sampling Overhead Scaling Bounded by Entanglement Cost: Preliminaries

 By \textit{Hoeffding's inequality}, we require at least $\cO(\frac{\kappa^2}{\delta^2}\ln{\frac{2}{\epsilon}})$ samples of $\cM_j$ to achieve the estimation error $\delta$ with a probability $1-\epsilon$.
 Therefore, the sampling overhead defined as $\kappa$ determines the number of samples demanded to simulate $\cN$.
 Among all possible LOCC-assisted QPD of $\cN$, we could quantify the sampling cost of simulating $\cN$ by identifying the minimum sampling overhead, denoted as $\gamma_{\LOCC}(\cN)$ which also quantifies the nonlocality of given bipartite quantum channel~\cite{Piveteau2022circuit}.

-Notice that the $\gamma$-factor is closely related to the generalized robustness of the quantum channel regarding specific channel sets and has been recently discussed in Ref.~\cite{Harrow2024optimal}.
+Notice that the $\gamma$-factor is closely related to the robustness of the quantum channel regarding specific channel sets and has been discussed in Ref.~\cite{Harrow2024optimal,Kim2021one}.
 The definition of QPD for circuit knitting concerning other operation sets has been discussed in~\cite{Piveteau2022circuit,Schmitt2023cutting}.
 The technique also inspires the `twisted channel' framework for general measurement in Ref.~\cite{Zhao2023power}.